Walla Walla, Washington

 Walla Walla (/ˌwɑːlə ˈwɑːlə/ WAH-lə-_-WAH-lə) is a city in and the county seat of Walla Walla County, Washington, United States.
-It had a population of 34,060 at the 2020 census, estimated to have decreased to 33,339 as of 2023.
-The combined population of the city and its two suburbs, the town of College Place and unincorporated Walla Walla East, is about 45,000.
+It is one of the largest cities in Southeastern Washington with a population of 34,060 at the 2020 census, estimated to have decreased to 33,339 as of 2023.
+The combined population of the city and its two suburbs, the town of College Place and unincorporated Walla Walla East, is about 45,500.
+Walla Walla is located near the Palouse and Blue Mountains, approximately 6 mi from the Oregon border to the south.